Buying the fastest growing indoor plants means you don’t have to wait years for your house plants to grow.

 How to make it grow: Boston ferns like bright indirect light, high humidity and soil kept moist.
 Keep out of cold drafts.

 There you go.
-11 of the fastest growing house plants that are also easy to care for!
+11 of the fastest growing house plants that are relatively easy to care for!